ShiuLab/ShiuLab.github.io/pages/activities_catsup.md

    image_fullwidth: "header_homepage_13.jpg"
 permalink: "/activities_catsup/"
 ---
+### 3/15/2024: What to Do and What Not to Do During Meetings
+This week, the Shiu Lab focused on how [efficient meetings should be run](https://medium.com/@rociofernn/what-to-do-and-what-not-to-do-during-meetings-a9e26a14365c).
+Two types of meetings, synchronous and asynchronous, can be useful depending on the context and if a conversation between members of the meeting is required.
+In addition, the importance of a list of goals for each meeting, possible short pre-meeting reading, and guided discussion are all keys to a efficent and productive meeting.

 ### 12/8/2023: Project Time Management: Strategies, Tips & Tools
 Time management is an important part of project management in any field.
 Referencing an [article about time management](https://www.projectmanager.com/blog/project-time-management-strategies) the conversation revolved around how to best organize projects and meet goals while managing their own projects, research, and collaborations.